okansungur/drafts/README.md

 void doTest();
 }
 ```
-- The Dependency Inversion Principle: high level modules should not depend on low level modules; both should depend on abstractions.
+- __The Dependency Inversion Principle__: high level modules should not depend on low level modules; both should depend on abstractions.
 Important for decoupling the module, and any module that uses dependency inversion can be unit tested since its dependencies can be substituted for mocks